msarathrahul/sentiment_analysis_using_BERT/README.md

-Sure, I'd be happy to help you write a README file for your project!
-Here's a template you can use as a starting point.
-Remember to customize it with specific details about your project.

----

 # Sentiment Analysis Project README

 Welcome to the Sentiment Analysis Project!
 This project focuses on performing sentiment analysis on a collection of reviews using a pre-trained BERT model for multilingual sentiment analysis.
 The goal is to predict the sentiment of each review and analyze the distribution of sentiments in the dataset.